Ramesh1234-ai/Task1/README.md

 - Ensure admin user exists in database
 - Check MongoDB URI in `.env`
 - Verify backend server is running
 ### API calls fail
 - Check if CORS is enabled (it is by default)
 - Verify API baseURL in `frontend/src/services/api.js` is correct
 - Ensure backend is running at the correct port
 ### Token expires too quickly
 - Modify token expiration in `backend/controller/Student.controller.js`
 - Default expiration is 7 days
 ## Contributing
 Feel free to fork this project and submit pull requests!

-## License

-This project is open source and available under the MIT License.

-## Contact & Support

-For issues or questions, please create an issue in the repository.

 ---
 **Happy learning! 🎓**